NingWang1990/pySTEM/README.md

 ### How to use
 Examples can be found in the examples folder
 Give it a try right now by simply clicking the 'launch binder' button

+### Learning more
+If you want to learn more about this project, you may read [our manuscript](https://github.com/NingWang1990/Machine_learning_dynamics/blob/master/for_readme/Pareto_frontier.png?raw=true) that is not yet completely finished, or [our presentation] for BiGmax workshop 2020.